 Needless to say, I failed.

 I backed off quickly, my hands raised in surrender.
 His own were raised towards his face like he was ready to block a hit.
 I felt like I was dealing with a cornered animal.
 One wrong move and he might-

-The boy's arms hesitantly lowered and he looked at the ground with watery eyes and nodded quietly.
+The boy's arms hesitantly lowered and he looked at the ground with watery eyes, nodding quietly.

 "…S-So what's your name?"
 I cleared my throat to banish the urge to squee or pinch his cheeks or do something that would freak him out even more.
 We retreated to the safety of the brick wall, a good three or four feet away from the thick of the crowd.
-The boy refused to look up and meet my eyes, preferring instead to count the cracks in the concrete or something.
+The boy refused to look up and meet my eyes, preferring instead to count the cracks in the concrete.
 I was kind of thankful for that, actually.
 Scaring him off now with my bright orange eyes would be very counterproductive.

 "…'M not s'pposed to talk to strangers…" He mumbled, tugging at the sleeves of his slightly oversized gray hoodie nervously.
 I pouted and leaned over to try to get a good look at his face, my own anxieties temporarily forgotten.
-I hoped he was crying.
+I hoped he wasn't crying.
 I couldn't handle crying people who weren't Tsuna, and even then it was kind of a hit or miss thing.

 "Well, my name is Tsunami.
 You can call me Nami though, kay?
 'Tsunami' isn't a very good name."
 Silence.
 "See, now you know my name.
 We're not strangers anymore!"

 The cutie slowly raised his head to look me in the eyes and wow, those were some cool pupils.
 They were all…compass-shaped.
 How did that happen?
-Anime genetics were weird.
+Anime genetics were weird and confusing.
 I was looking forward to learning Biology so I could maybe figure out how I had ended up with eyes this orange when neither of my parents had them.
-No way did I inherit Giotto's eyes.
+The odds of me actually inheriting Giotto's eyes were incredibly slim.
 But…that would be really awesome if I did.
 Come to think of it, I had never really appreciated how lucky I was.
 I was blood-related to an anime.
 I was an anime.
 I got to be Giotto's great-great-great-times-whatever granddaughter.

-…Which made the massive crush I and every other fangirl had on him seem incredibly creepy.
-Again with the moral compass thing.
+…Which made the awkward crush I'd had on him once upon a time seem incredibly creepy.

 "…You have weird eyes, too."
 My smile twitched.
 Someone needed to teach this kid that there were some things you just weren't supposed to tell a woman.
 Like that her eyes were weird.
 Her eyes that she inherited from her unfairly attractive undead ancestor.
 But it was okay, because the redhead was cute and cute people can get away with nearly anything.